MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

 ```
     >>> 0

-We can now split our data into a training and validation set.
+At this point we'll split our data into a training and validation set.
 For this we use `train_test_split` from scikit-learn.
 From here on we will continue with the training set and set aside the validation set.

 ```python
 from sklearn.model_selection import train_test_split